 - Mark every WooCommerce file and then delete all directories from your server to clean up.

-After you’ve done deleting the plugin, resetting is similar to the plugin setup, you just install WooCommerce as normal:
+After you’ve done deleting the plugin (with the first quick method or the second manual way), you can easily reinstall it to your WordPress site.
+Resetting WooComerce is similar to the plugin setup, you just install WooCommerce as normal:

 - In the WordPress dashboard, go to Plugins > Add New.

 - Type “WooCommerce” in the search box > Install Now.

 - Once installed, click Activate Now and starting with the WooCommerce Wizard, and building your eCommerce site.

 As mentioned, many users have the habit of deleting and resetting WooCommerce from the admin panel, assuming that is enough.
 Whatever the reinstallation reason, it requires more to remove all the traces completely.
 In the general case, be aware of this fact before trying to reset WooCommerce on your site.